 Expectations of participants Participants are accepted for the programme following initial discussion by phone with the course leader.
 The course requires access to any relevant documents in relation to professional conduct enquiries, and may request access to any other material that may be relevant, such as evaluation reports.

 Participants are expected to commit to attendance for every session of the course.
 The programme is unlikely to be suitable for people with untreated psychiatric disorders and we may ask permission to discuss any health problem with treating professionals.

 Participation is voluntary.
 The course is not suitable for people who wholly deny the existence of a problem.
 Participants are asked to take responsibility for contributing actively throughout.

-Booking The standard price for the full course is £950.
+Booking The standard price for the full course is £950 +VAT.
 Reduced fees available for members of participating organisations (such as MPS, MDU, MDDUS).

 Sometimes the Clinic is able to organise payment options – please get in touch for details.
 Please call 0203 468 4194 to make a payment, to discuss options and to arrange the pre-course phone call, or email firstname.lastname@example.org.